 Transmission can be installed with this Terminal command:

-When asked to confirm the installation, press 'Y' on the keyboard, then press Enter.
-Once it's done downloading, a Transmission icon will appear in the Chrome OS app drawer.
+Once the package is done being installed, Transmission will appear in the Chrome OS app drawer.
 If you see a message about connecting to a remote or local server, just click OK.

 So there you have it - the best Linux apps to try out on your Chromebook.
 Until Google irons out the remaining issues with GPU acceleration, games and other graphically-intensive applications aren't very usable on Chrome OS, but these apps should at least make your Chromebook a bit more powerful.